- Bike owners have an average of 23 months before their bikes are nicked

 As thieves become increasingly annoying, they have been to know to “Piranha attack” bikes, whereby they’ll steal components such as seat posts, forks and handlebars.

-To protect yourself you could use a system such as the Pinhead Headset lock which costs £21.99.
+To protect yourself you could use a system such as the Pinhead Headset lock.
 You could also get the same system for your wheels and seatpost.

 The pinhead system means that you can no longer remove these components with an Allen key or quick release.
 Instead, you need a key that is specific to your personal Pinhead system.

 If you don’t wish to invest in this, at least remove your quick releases and replace them with bolts.

 Also, make sure that when you leave your bike you remove any removable components such as bike lights.